XiaomiWiki/XiaomiWiki.github.io/docs/sensorissues.md

 **Requirements:** Qualcomm Snapdragon chipset

-1. Download the latest MiFlash from [here](tools.md) and install it if needed.
+1. Download the latest MiFlash from [here](tools.md) and install it.

 2. Download the Fastboot ROM you want to flash from [here](http://en.miui.com/a-234.html) and unzip it.